 Field (cont'd) Description DNS server 1 and If manual addressing is selected, enter the IP address of one or two DNS name servers.
 Inactive if DHCP or None is selected in IP settings.
-DNS server 2 If the host system runs Linux version 8.x, and the content of the first DNS server field is not manually configured, this field is populated automatically if an /etc/resolv.conf file with a nameserver exists (created automatically by NetworkManager).
-Persistence Only for host systems running version 7.x of the supported Linux distribution ifcfg-file for the interface exists, selecting this option will create the ifcfg-file for the and remove the interface from NetworkManager control.
+DNS server 2 If the host system runs Linux version 8.x or higher, and the content of the first DNS server field is not manually configured, this field is populated automatically if an /etc/resolv.conf file with a nameserver exists (created automatically by NetworkManager).
+Persistence Only for host systems running version 7.x of the supported Linux distributions : If no ifcfg-file for the interface exists, selecting this option will create the ifcfg-file for the interface and remove the interface from NetworkManager control.
 If an ifcfg-file for an interface exists (whether under NetworkManager control or not), this option is hidden.
-For C hosts running Linux 7.x, the Charon-SSP Manager can only manage an interface ifcfg-file exists.
+For Charon hosts running Linux 7.x, the Charon-SSP Manager can only manage an interface if an ifcfg-file exists.
 The Apply button is inactive if management is not possible.